 We declare the year 2020 the year of Jubilee.

 For the 2020–2021 season, every theatre in the United States of America will produce work by women, people of color, Native American artists, LGBTQIA artists, Deaf artists, and artists with disabilities.
 Every theatre large and small is included in the vision.

 We want everyone in the fold.
 And we want to hold up the elders in this movement.
 The companies who have been doing this work, already, unheralded, for a long time.

 This is also a time for straight, white men to rejoice, to witness, to listen, and to be fed for one year by the stories they’ve also been denied.

 Imagine how much richer and deeper all of our lives would be if we knew just a little more about the world.

 In order to address equity in the American Theatre and in my community, I pledge to support a diverse, inclusive, and intersectional vision in the 2020-2021 season:

-Every theatre in the United States of America will produce only work by women, people of color, Native American artists, LBGTQIA artists, deaf artists, and artists with disabilities.
+Every theatre in the United States of America will produce work by women, people of color, Native American artists, LGBTQIA artists, deaf artists, and artists with disabilities.

-This will be the season of Jubilee!
-I look forward to celebrating the work of these traditionally marginalized voices and making permanent progress toward inclusion even after 2021.
-I ask you to join me.
+I look forward to celebrating the work of traditionally marginalized voices throughout all of 2020-2021 and making permanent progress toward inclusion even after 2021.
 Together, we can change the face of the American Theatre.